wp-plugins/ceceppa-multilingua/readme.txt

 7. Box for see or add translation to current post/page

 == Changelog ==

+= 1.1.0 =
+* Plugin works also custom post types :)
+* Added "Language data" box for custom post type, now you can choose language, and link translations
+* Added extra fields to custom taxonomies
+* Now you can show flags also on custom post types
+* Added flags for filter the list custom post types (doesn't appears with all plugins)

 = 1.0.17 =
 * Fixed fatal error on new install :(